ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 .# Abstract

-Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a protocol that builds on the existing Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) protocols.
+This document describes the Domain-based Message Authentication, Reporting, and Conformance (DMARC) protocol.

-DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, based on the RFC5322.From header in the message.
+DMARC builds on the existing Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) protocols.
+It is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the RFC5322.From header in the message.

 This document obsoletes RFC 7489.